 iii.
-Other approache S Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Other approaches Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 To meet the emotional needs of PP pupils (which will have been exacerbated by the Covid-19 pandemic) supporting high levels of engagement with learning and a positive impact on outcomes.
 Whole school TIS approach adopted and targeted TIS sessions.
 Whole class TiS sessions drawn from class snapshots.
 Whole class forest school sessions.
-Small group interventions providing a holistic learning and development program which could be in the form of: outdoor learning, TiS group sessions and preteach sessions to boost children's selfesteem and TIS is recognised as an effective approach supporting emotional resilience which is a skill that disadvantaged pupils can need to develop further.
-Sutton Trust: Behaviour Interventions +3 months Sutton Trust: Social and emotional learning +4 months Forest school sessions aim to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners Forest School Research Forest School Principles - Principle 3 Sutton Trust: Outdoor Ensure all pupils needing emotional support are identified.
+Small group interventions providing a holistic learning and development program which could be in the form of: outdoor learning, TiS group sessions and pre- teach sessions to boost children's self- esteem and confidence.
+TIS is recognised as an effective approach supporting emotional resilience which is a skill that disadvantaged pupils can need to develop further.
+Sutton Trust: Behaviour Interventions +3 months Sutton Trust: Social and emotional learning +4 months Forest school sessions aim to promote the holistic development of all those involved, fostering resilient, confident, independent and creative learners Forest School Research Forest School Principles - Principle 3 Sutton Trust: Outdoor adventure learning +4 Ensure all pupils needing emotional support are identified.
 Seek feedback from pupils, parents and staff to gauge impact.
 TIS assessments will show improvements in children's emotional stability and needs.
 Class screening will take place termly.
 Regular meetings with forest school lead to identify particular pupils, the provision they receive and the impact of this.
 Seek feedback from pupils, parents and staff to gauge impact on engagement in class.
 TIS All staff in class.
 Targeted intervention: TIS Practitioners FS FS lead WM Apprentice LC Mid-year, through pupil progress meetings, using termly assessments.
-Raise aspiration and expectations of confidence.
-Visits/online presentations by Through raising the aspirations of parents and Feedback from parents and carers.
-All staff, CL and HH to On-going reviews throughout the pupils and their adults who have pupils, and increasing lead. year.
+Raise aspiration and Visits/online Through raising the Feedback from parents and All staff, CL On-going reviews expectations of presentations by aspirations of parents and carers. and HH to throughout the pupils and their adults who have pupils, and increasing lead. year.
 Termly report

 parents/ carers overcome parents positive A correlation between high from PSA about

 while increasing obstacles in their experiences of school we aspirations and expectations LH to run community

-lives to achieve. hope to improve parent will develop closing the gap to engagement.
+their engagement lives to achieve. hope to improve parent will develop closing the gap to Penryn engagement.

-their engagement and guardians national expectations.
-Penryn Community engagemeni.
+and positive Every class to carry and guardians national expectations.
+Community

-and positive Every class to carry out a visit to FE involvement with school Hallorial expectations.
-Hub.
+experiences of out a visit to FE involvement with school Hub.

-experiences of Derental and are property with пор.

-school. college and and raise pupils' and Parental engagement with A alsocia de asse
+school. college and and raise pupils' and Parental engagement with

-D University of Exeter parents' aspirations so that school will improve.
+University of Exeter parents' aspirations so that school will improve.
 Admin team

-Parent support for all pupils. they can see that they can 5 11 15 to lead on
+Parent support for all pupils. they can see that they can to lead on

 advisor We will continue to achieve and how Feedback from parents and communica

 provide/facilitate a have regular education is a platform to carers. tion.

 range of services to inspirational many opportunities.

 support families assemblies from a

 through the use of variety of people Students aspirations,

 the Penryn within our expectations and school

 Community Hub. community achievement

 informing our

 children about their Engaging with parents and

 careers and what staff to raise aspirations for

 inspired them to all pupils

 become what they

 are.
 These sessions

 end with a Q&A Sutton Trust: Parental

 session. engagement +3 months

 PSA works with

 families and offers

 support in a range

-of areas. · ·
+of areas.

 Workshops and

 aspirational events

 where pupils can

-attend with their
+attend with their]

 families/parents.

-- · · · · · · · · · · · · · · · · · · ·